bonepeople/AndroidWidget/document/features/StringResource/README.md

 Language Versions: [Español](./README.es-ES.md) | [中文](./README.zh-CN.md)

-# String Resource Manager - Usage Guide
+# String Resource Manager

-> **Note**: This documentation was generated with assistance from ChatGPT.

-## Overview
+## Introduction

-This utility provides a flexible and structured way to manage localized string resources in Kotlin-based projects.
-It's suitable for Android applications that require modular and multilingual support.
+This utility provides a flexible, template-based approach to managing localized string resources in Kotlin projects.
+It is suitable for Android applications that require modular and multilingual support.

-It includes:
+Core components:

-- `StringTemplate`: An interface for defining string template types.
+- `StringTemplate`: interface for defining string template types
-- `StringResourceManager`: A registry for localized string instances.
+- `StringResourceManager`: registry for localized string instances

-## How to Use
+## Use Cases

+- Multi-module or multi-feature projects with centralized string management
+- Programmatic localization outside of standard `strings.xml` workflows

+## Usage

-### 1. Create a Template
+### Create a template

-Define an abstract class that extends `StringTemplate`.
-You can freely add abstract properties based on the strings your module or feature requires.
+Define an abstract class extending `StringTemplate`.
+Add abstract properties based on the strings your module requires.

 ```kotlin
 abstract class ChatText : StringTemplate {